fscbr/term3/CarND-Semantic-Segmentation/README.md

 As trainable variables I selected first only the input node to the decoder and the fcn nodes to improve the performance.

-I saved the final model and resulting weights in the [runs](./runs) directory, where all of the latest inference images are also stored.
+I save after each 10 epoch the model and resulting weights in the local directory, but did not upload them, as they are about 500MB.
 The loss value after 50 epoch is 0.059.
 On epoch training needed about 19s.

 Alternativly I trained all variables.
 One epoch training lasted now 125s.
 The loss value after 20 epochs is 0.0195.
 The loss decreased much faster than before.